ConeDragon/docs/building/tracks/stories/arrays.elyses-enchantments.md

 ## Alternative version

-An alternative version of the story uses **you** (the student) as actor, and focuses on re-arranging the deck only.
+An alternative version of the story uses **you** (the student) as the actor and focuses on re-arranging the deck only.

 ### Story

 You're a magician and you handle a deck of cards.
 In order to correctly execute your magic trick, you need to be able to move a card from one position to another position.
 That is, you need to be able to rearrange the deck.
-Naturally, you want to be able to move cards in both directions, and be able to say "from the top of the deck" or "from the bottom of the deck".
+Naturally, you want to be able to move cards in both directions and be able to say "from the top of the deck" or "from the bottom of the deck".

 ### Tasks